Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.secondaryRadius(supplier: Supplier<Integer>)`{: .language-javascript }: Sets the integer supplier that defines the item's secondary radius, defaults to `() => 10`
 - `.displacement(i: number)`{: .language-javascript }: Sets the displacement of the prospector, defaults to `0`
 - `.displacement(supplier: Supplier<Integer>)`{: .language-javascript }: Sets the integer supplier that defines the item's displacement, defaults to `() => 0`
-- `.prospectTag(blockTag: string)`{: .language-javascript }: Sets the block tag that the item can prospect, defaults to `tfc:prospectable`
+- `.prospectTag(blockTag: String)`{: .language-javascript }: Sets the block tag that the item can prospect, defaults to `tfc:prospectable`

 #### Example